top of page

 My primary purpose in writing this is self-serving - it is principally an effort to organize my own thoughts on the subject.
 While I would be delighted if any of what follows convinces someone of the validity of my opinions, or even to begin reading up on the case themselves, it is not my main goal.

 Nothing here is the result of original research.
 Rather, it represents an amalgam of what I consider to be the most salient work of others.
 It contains no notes.
-With few exceptions, I don’t reference other authors in the body of the piece and I don’t always take the time to provide a full recitation of precisely why I’ve come to believe this or that.
+With few exceptions, I don’t reference other authors in the body of the piece and I don’t always take the time to provide a full recitation of precisely why I’ve come to one conclusion or another.
 However, at the conclusion I do include a list of what I consider the most important works on the crime as a general reference.
 These are the sources which have most prominently shaped my current views.

 BACKGROUND